 An impressive network of streets arranged in a grid, dating from the Roman period (apparently the early second century CE), was uncovered here.
 The street system indicates urban planning typical of important cities in the Roman Empire.
 Groups of buildings, or insulae, were found between the streets.

-At the heart of the street system was two colonnaded streets, which intersected to create a kind of a cross.
+At the heart of the street, the system was two colonnaded streets, which intersected to create a kind of a cross.
 The cardo ran north to south, and its cross-street, the Decumanus, ran east to west.
 The streets were paved with hard limestone, while the porticoes along both sides of the road were paved with mosaics.

 The street was lined with small shops, which formed part of Zippori’s “lower market’ mentioned in the Talmud.
 Ruts can be seen in the paving stones, created by wagon wheels that passed this way repeatedly over the years in antiquity.
 A seven-branched candelabrum was carved on one of the stones.

 Most Israeli know Tzipori National Park for its famous Mona Lisa mosaic.
-There are many mosaics in this National Park.
+But there are many mosaics in this National Park.
 Over sixty different mosaics dating from the third to the sixth century CE can be found across the city.

 The Western Church And Orpheus House